yeshwanthguru/Research_Track2/README.md

 ## **Code Execution process ** ##

 Above the complete package Architecture package has been describes now the package execution process will be seen

+Package should be launched with the command

+                   roslaunch rt2_assignment1 sim.launch

+Once this is launched gazebo and the nodes were started depends upon the input given in the interface due to the implementation of action server will results in preemption of the robot goal it means robot can be stopped at the lastpoint after the implementation of the action server from the given package .